learnk8s/knote-js/01_writing_a_note_taking_app.md

 The database will store the notes.

 _What database should you use?
 MySQL?
-Redis?
-Oracle?_
+Redis?_

 [MongoDB](https://www.mongodb.com/) is well-suited for your note-taking application because it's easy to set up and doesn't introduce the overhead of a relational database.